Halifax-Learning/documentation/API Design.md

 }
 ```

-In the final app, the `account_id` will be the logged in user's account id.
-For now:
+In the final app, a token will be sent in the header to authenticate the user.
+For now we use the `test_taker_id` in the request body to identify the user.

--   if the `account_id` actually exists in the database, a `TestGroup` record will be created for that account.
--   if the `account_id` does not exist in the database, a `TestGroup` record will be created for the first student account in the database.

 ### Response